 The Great Beginnings Infant/Toddler Conference began in 2007.
 This annual, three-day event is specifically designed for directors and caregivers of infants and toddlers who have participated in previous WVIT programs.
 Each year the directors and caregivers who attend receive professional development on various topics from speakers from around the world.

 With the use of ARRA funding, the ITSN facilitated the PITC Directors Academy and the PITC Caregivers Academy presented by Peter Mangione, Director of WestEd – Center for Child and Family Studies in California.
 PITC’s philosophy of responsive, relationship-based care is deeply embedded in WVIT trainings.
 At the same time, the Beginning Together Institute was presented by Linda Brault, also from WestEd.
-This conference included folks from child care, Early Head Start and WV Birth to Three in a collaborative effort to shed new light on inclusive practice.
+This conference included individuals from child care, Early Head Start and WV Birth to Three in a collaborative effort to shed new light on inclusive practice.

 A two year long process ended in the fall of 2010 with the publication of West Virginia’s Early Learning Standards Framework for Infants and Toddlers.
-This effort was led by the ITSN and included folks from Early Head Start, WV Birth to Three, higher education representatives, Starting Points, ACDS, child care and the Division of Early Care and Education.
+This effort was led by the ITSN and included individuals from Early Head Start, WV Birth to Three, higher education representatives, Starting Points, ACDS, child care and the Division of Early Care and Education.
 The ELSF for Infants/Toddlers is available through each R&R agency and can be found on line at www.earlychildhood.org under publications.
 In 2012 the ITSN developed criteria for selecting developmentally appropriate curricula for infants and toddlers.
 Working with EHS, the group reviewed many curricula and found two that met the rigorous criteria.
 Creative Curriculum for Infants, Toddlers and Twos along with High Scope’s Tender Care and Early Learning became West Virginia’s approved curricula for participating in WV’s Tiered Reimbursement program.
 In 2018 the Infant-Toddler Specialist Network met together to update the WV I/T ELSFs.
-The new edition is available here.
+The newest edition is available here.